Neena777/Demo/academic-registration/README.md

 ## Getting started

-This is a spring boot application, which has hosted in the AWS using the Elastic Bean stalk.
+This is a spring boot application, which has hosted in the AWS using the Elastic Bean stalk and using RDS mysql database for persistence.

 ## Usage Local